Aayushbajaj505/Expense_Manager/README.md

-A Robust Flutter project use to record your daily Expense.
+A Resposive and adaptive Flutter project use to record your daily Expense.

 If you like the project, show you apprecation by staring the repository.